 - Cutting taxes does not necessarily increase incentives to work (both the substitution and income effect are at work and may cancel each other out).

 - It was hoped cutting income tax would encourage people to work overtime and work more hours.
-But in practise, this didn’t occur.
+But in practice, this didn’t occur.

 Ronald Reagan and the trickle-down effect

 Ronald Reagan was closely associated with the trickle-down effect in the 1980s.
-This is because during his presidential term, he cut income tax for the high earners.
-He did not sell this policy on the grounds that ‘there will be a trickle down effect.’
-However, opponents often claimed that this miserable ‘trickle down effect’ summarised Reagan’s economic policy and disdain for reducing poverty.
+This is because, during his presidential term, he cut income tax for the high earners.
+He did not sell this policy on the grounds that ‘there will be a trickle-down effect.’
+However, opponents often claimed that there was a limited trickle-down effect with median wages growing very slowly – compared to wages for the top 1% of income earners.

-Top 1% gained increased share of income, bottom 80% saw drop in income share
+Top 1% gained an increased share of income, bottom 80% saw drop in income share.
+No trickle-down effect.

 - Rising inequality in the UK